V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 3) Positive causing information (Initially it would be like a poision, but later it will give happiness)

 **Sadhana**: Filter irrelvant and negative information.  see what kind of inout are you taking willingly ?
-When you contact sense org
+When you contact sense organ without wisdom it will lead to indulgence(It will take all energy). when you withdraw without wisdom, and sadhana it will lead to suppression.